otavioschwanck/mood-nvim/handbook.md

 `SPC l` Send text to last opened terminal
 `SPC #` Rerun terminal commands configured on project startup.
 `SPC !` rerun last terminal command
+`SPC %` Rerun terminal commands configured on project startup on all tmux windows.
 `:Term command` open a terminal with the command

 Go to your personal settings `SPC f p` and add terminal commands.
 There is a bunch of examples there!